 The FD 01s has a plainer headstock without the distinctive ‘Y’ logo.
 The back is also a clear Nato laminate whose polish gives it a feel of plain wood.
 The grain on the spruce top on this Yamaha measures around 11 grains/inch.
-Not to get too technical on this, grains are the patterns that appear on the guitar body because of the wood, and an 11-grain count is great and indicates that the tones of the guitar are going to be rich.
+Not to get too technical on this, grains are the patterns that appear on the guitar body because of the wood, and an 11-grain count is great and indicates that the guitar tones will be rich.

 Overall, the guitar looks fantastic, and I could find myself going “Not bad” with a big grin.
-It looked expensive and coupled those Yamaha-branded steel strings; it is easily comparable to the expensive $1000 guitars used by professionals on stage.
+It looked expensive, coupled with those Yamaha-branded steel strings; it is easily comparable to the expensive $1000 guitars used by professionals on stage.

-The guitar is made of high-quality wood, and there is no extra glue, splinters or loose screws to be found anywhere, though the finishing could have been a little better.
-Though the bridge pins feel like they were made of a low-grade plastic, they are cheap and easy to replace if a problem ever arises.
+The guitar is made of high-quality wood, and there is no extra glue, splinters, or loose screws to be found anywhere, though the finishing could have been a little better.
+Though the bridge pins feel like they are made of low-grade plastic, they are cheap and easy to replace if a problem ever arises.

-I found the Nato neck and the Rosewood fingerboard to be fast and smooth.
+I found the Nato neck and the Rosewood fingerboard fast and smooth.
 It felt perfect for both strumming and fingerpicking.
-If you are a beginner, this fast neck will surely be a splendid reason for you to buy this guitar.
-The spruce top is also tight and firm, and this adds immense quality to the build of the guitar.
+If you are a beginner, this fast neck will surely be a splendid reason to buy this guitar.
+The spruce top is also tight and firm, which adds immense quality to the guitar’s build.

 The advantages of owning this guitar are numerous.
 At this price point, it certainly holds its own with the competition and plays very well.
 With a great composition regarding wood, the guitar has vibrant tones, and I found myself not wanting to let go of it very soon.

-This is perhaps the most important aspect of any guitar and the one which should affect the buyer’s decision the most, and the FD 01s does not disappoint.
+This is perhaps the most critical aspect of any guitar and should affect the buyer’s decision the most, and the FD 01s does not disappoint.

-The sound quality of the Yamaha FD 01s is excellent for all general purposes and has a richness to it which is always missing from cheaply-made guitars.
-I highly recommended it for beginners, and I am sure it will help them grow as a player.
+The sound quality of the Yamaha FD 01s is excellent for all general purposes and has a richness to it that is always missing from cheaply-made guitars.
+I highly recommend it for beginners, and I am sure it will help them grow as players.

-The Low-E and B strings have a good treble, with the bass being heavy, though not too heavy.
-Some buyers may find the sound of the strings to be a tad bit too bright, but all these minor discrepancies can be easily fixed by adjusting the neck or strings (although not needed for a beginner), although I believe these problems won’t arise unless you adjust the neck harshly.
+The Low-E and B strings have an excellent treble, with the bass being heavy, though not too heavy.
+Some buyers may find the sound of the strings to be a tad bit too bright.
+Still, all these minor discrepancies can be easily fixed by adjusting the neck or strings (although not needed for a beginner), although I believe these problems won’t arise unless you adjust the neck harshly.

-Other than these two very minor faults, the guitar is certainly great and worth a buy.
-The guitar is very well made and its tones will make sure that you don’t need to buy another more expensive acoustic for quite a few years.
-I have used guitars of many brands including Fender, Gb&a, Pluto, Ibanez, and I can say without a doubt that this Yamaha is better regarding sound than most of the acoustic guitars, even the more expensive ones.
+Besides these two minor faults, the guitar is undoubtedly tremendous and worth a buy.
+The guitar is very well made, and its tones will ensure that you don’t need to buy another more expensive acoustic for quite a few years.
+I have used guitars from many brands, including Fender, Gb&a, Pluto, and Ibanez.
+I can say without a doubt that this Yamaha is better regarding sound than most acoustic guitars, even the more expensive ones.

 My Personal Opinion – And My Rating Card For Yamaha FD01s

-If this is to be your first guitar or a gift to a beginner music-enthusiast, this is a perfect choice for you.
+You can go for it.
+If this is to be your first guitar or a gift to a beginner music enthusiast, this is a perfect choice for you.
 The Yamaha FD 01s will be one of my highest recommendations.
-The sound quality and the solid spruce top at this price point is a good deal, and will be a good starter guitar for all, whether it be practicing alone, jamming with other instruments or even playing at a live acoustic session.
+The sound quality and the solid spruce top at this price point are a good deal, and it will be a good starter guitar for all, whether it be practicing alone, jamming with other instruments, or even playing at a live acoustic session.

-Aside from a few faults – which are easily fixed – this Yamaha-branded acoustic guitar is balanced and good value for money.
+Aside from a few easily–fixed faults, this Yamaha-branded acoustic guitar is balanced and good value for money.

 Having previous experience with Yamaha instruments, I can say with credibility that you cannot go wrong with this one.
-There are very few deals which give a branded guitar with good sound and wood-craftsmanship like this one.
-I have also referred to many professional guitar-users and my peers who have a similar opinion and have been impressed by this acoustic guitar in the below-$200 categories.
+Very few deals give a branded guitar with good sound and wood-craftsmanship like this one.
+I have also referred to many professional guitar users and my peers who have a similar opinion and have been impressed by this acoustic guitar in the below-$200 categories.

-The Yamaha FD 01s will last you years and prove to be a good backup even when you decide to buy a more expensive guitar for very advanced needs.
+The Yamaha FD 01s will last years and prove to be a good backup even when you buy a more expensive guitar for very advanced needs.

-But even after this in-depth review, you as a buyer should try to get a hands-on experience yourself and get a feel of the instrument.
+But even after this in-depth review, you as a buyer should try to get a hands-on experience and feel the instrument.
 No one can be a better judge of your needs than you.
 Trying out the guitar and comparing it with other guitars of a similar price will enable you to make an even better-informed choice.